B1naryB0t/SpeedCast/README.md

 - Automatically downloads podcast episodes from one or more RSS feeds
 - Speeds them up to a specified playback rate (e.g., 2.5x)
-- Preserves audio pitch (no chipmunk effect)
+- Preserves audio pitch
 - Saves the processed episodes as MP3s

-Perfect for power listeners or anyone looking to save time consuming podcast content.
+Perfect for people who want to maximize efficiency.

 ---